 If you are married filing jointly, up to 50% of your benefit may be taxable if your combined income falls between $32,000 and $44,000, and up to 85% may be taxable if your combined income is above $44,000.

-In the past, a majority of Social Security recipients didn’t pay tax on their benefit.
-But that’ll eventually change—because the various thresholds aren’t indexed for inflation, so more and more folks will find themselves paying the tax.
+In the past, most Social Security recipients didn’t pay tax on their benefit.
+But that’s changing—because the various thresholds aren’t indexed for inflation, so more and more folks will find themselves paying the tax.

 Previous: Taxes in Retirement